NBA Players

 - Survey Monkey

 In 2016, he was featured in two Beats by Dre commercials: one alongside rapper E-40, promoting the latest version of the Beats Studio headphones, and another promoting the Beats Solo Wireless.
-He would work with the brand again in 2019, promoting their Powerbeats Pro.
+He would work with the brand again in 2019 to promote their Powerbeats Pro.
 Other stars to be included in the commercial were James Harden, Jayson Tatum, and Anthony Davis.

 Real Estate

 In August 2020, Draymond Green paid $9.6 million for a 7,683-square-foot, six-bedroom home in Los Angeles, California.
-The house had been on the market for as much as $11.75 million in March before several price changes.
+The house had been on the market for up to $11.75 million in March before several price changes.
 According to current estimations, the property is valued at roughly $13 million.
 Public records show that Green is paying $120,000 in annual property taxes.

 Frequently Asked Questions